 Treatment of mental illness and preventing violence

-It is important for everyone in the community to understand that mental illness is not a choice.
-It can happen to anybody.
-It is equally important to understand that violence is always unacceptable.
+It is important to understand that mental illness is not a choice.
+Mental illness can occur in anyone.

 Coping with aggressive or violent behaviour

-If a family member with a mental illness becomes aggressive or violent you could try to:
+If a person living with a mental illness becomes aggressive or violent, some suggestions include:

-- Have a plan – know who you are going to call if the aggressive behaviour persists or you feel there is a risk of harm to the person, yourself or others – for example, a mental health crisis team or the police.
+- Have a plan – know who you are going to call if the aggressive behaviour continues or you feel there is a risk of harm to the person, yourself or others.
+For example, you might call a mental health crisis team or the police (000).

 Where to get help